He4eT/Desolate-GTK/README.md

 # Desolate GTK

-Another customizable not-so-colorful GTK theme.
+Another customizable not-so-colorful GTK theme for your tiling WM.

 This is a variation of [linea-nord-color](https://github.com/deviantfero/wpgtk-templates) theme, which is part of [wpgtk](https://github.com/deviantfero/wpgtk) project.